Frequently Asked Questions

 + Are there directions to the sites?

 The AES website as well as the Shamrock Festival website will include addresses for each individual site.
-All sites are within 10-15 minutes of each other this year and there is sufficient time to travel to and from the different sites between waves.
+All sites are within 10-15 minutes of each other and there is sufficient time to travel to and from the different sites between waves.

 + How many teams are you expecting at the Shamrock Festival?